 Another conclusion is that gender projects often end up as an “additional” element of the industry, rather than a systemic solution or formal part of the business model.
 In addition, the study concludes that gender stereotypes are often held by organization staff and this can lead technicians to reinforce the predominant patriarchal model among coffee farmers.

-Claudia M Cardona Torres, an author from this study says:
+Claudia M Cardona Torres, an author of this study says:

 “One of the most important recommendations to organizations is to adopt the gender approach through practices that lead to fair benefits for men and women, integrating the participation in the coffee growing, community and family spheres.
 Additionally, that the whole family should be engaged during farm visits, since it is a key element to promote gender equality and, additionally, improve the intergenerational connection.”

 The study’s results are intended to enable agreements on a specific vision and goals within the 2020 agenda for the sector of the Sustainable Trade Platform (PCS) and the Global Coffee Platform (GCP).
 They are also expected to be used by partner organizations in different projects.